mongodb/docs/source/reference/glossary.rst

    set name
       In the context of a :term:`replica set`, the ``set name`` refers to an arbitrary name given to a replica set when it's first configured.
-      All members of a replica set must have the same name, which is specified using the ``--replSet`` flag on :program:`mongod`.
+      All members of a replica set must have the same name specified with the :setting:`replSet` setting (or :option:`--replSet
+      <mongod --replSet>` option for :program:`mongod`.)

       .. seealso:: :term:`replication`, ":doc:`/replication`" and
          ":doc:`/core/replication`."

    _id
       A field containing a unique ID, typically a BSON Object ID.
-      If not specified, this value is automatically assigned when a new document is created.
-The ``_id`` field can be thought of as a document's :term:`primary key`.
+      If not specified, this value is automatically assigned while upon the creation of a new document.
+You can think of the ``_id`` as the document's :term:`primary key`.

    lvm
       Logical volume manager.
 LVM is a program that abstracts disk